ycy1766/ycy1766/README.md

- 👋 working at Cafe24 as a Openstack/Kubernetes Engineer
+ 👋 working at Smilegate as a Kubernetes Engineer

 📫 Here's skill set:
 - Kubernetes